 Shape of Sleeping Bag

-There are two main shapes used for sleeping bag; the mummy and the rectangle, (there are some slight variations on these).
+There are two main shapes used for a sleeping bag; the mummy and the rectangle, (there are some slight variations on these).
 In colder weather the mummy bag is certainly the best as it is designed with maximum thermal efficiency, they are also usually lighter due to being slightly smaller – an important consideration on the Camino de Santiago where you want to keep your backpack as light as possible.

 Each of the sleeping bags types can have various extra features like a hood, a tape that covers the zip for better insulation, a stash pocket, and even loops to hold a sleeping mat – though you will not need a sleeping mat on the Camino.